iOS Concurrency and Parallelism Complete Guide

 Region-based isolation (Swift 6.0)

-The compiler tracks which “region” a value belongs to.
-Values in disconnected regions can be sent across isolation boundaries even if not Sendable.
+Region-based isolation tracks isolation regions: a value with no aliases is in its own region and can be transferred. sending declares “this parameter (or return) is in a disconnected region: the callee/caller may take ownership.”
+The compiler tracks which “region” a value belongs to, and values in disconnected regions can be sent across isolation boundaries even if not Sendable.

 1